• CLASSIC IKITESURF

 occasionally around 9 feet.

-.thursday night...northwest winds 15 to 20 knots. lake effect
+.saturday night...northwest winds 15 to 20 knots diminishing to

-of snow showers. waves 3 to 6 feet subsiding to 1 to 3 feet.
+during the day. waves 2 to 4 feet subsiding to 1 to 3 feet.

-.friday night...south winds 15 to 25 knots. a chance of snow
+.tuesday...south winds 15 to 25 knots. a chance of rain and snow

 $$